-The health and safety activities are to be in accordance with the relevant Health, Safety and Environmental requirements as described, but not limited to, within the guidelines for method statement.
+The health and safety activities are to be in accordance with the relevant Health, Safety, and Environmental requirements as described, but not limited to, within the guidelines for the method statement.

-All site workers and staffs to attend safety inductions.
+All site workers and staff to attend safety inductions.

 All workers shall hold in their possession of identification ID cards along with training ID Cards.

-In the event of an emergency the Site Engineer shall immediately inform the the Health, Safety & Environment (HSE) Manager providing them with all relevant information regarding the emergency.
+In the event of an emergency, the Site Engineer shall immediately inform the Health, Safety & Environment (HSE) Manager providing them with all relevant information regarding the emergency.